 It is difficult to find flawless Sapphires, though.
 This is why gemologists make gorgeous and flawless Sapphires in labs.

-There is a beautiful variation of the September birthstone, known as the Star Sapphire.
+There is a beautiful variation of this birthstone, known as the Star Sapphire.

 It is called as such because of the distinctive marks at the center that intersect and link in a way that forms a six-pointed star.

 It’s very easy to clean your Sapphire jewelry using just a mixture of dishwashing soap and lukewarm water.

 You may gently brush off any dirt particles using a bristle brush.
 Wipe dry and store separately from abrasive items or other harder pieces of jewelry.

 Do not allow contact of your Sapphire jewelry with harsh chemicals.
 Chemicals like chlorine can ruin or make your Sapphire jewelry fade.

 The value of Sapphires varies greatly.
 Jewelers appraise their purity and size.
 A fine quality blue Sapphire will increase its price when the size of the gem also increases.

 There’s a huge selection of lockets and rings, along with other exquisite Sapphire monogram jewelry that includes necklaces, rings, and bracelets.

 With such a rich history and deep significance, a necklace is a must-have for any person born in September.

 Blue Sapphires and other fancy-colored Sapphires make for exceptional jewelry.
 For those with a September birth month, these exquisite stones hold extra meaning.